 Peru is the third largest of the countries in the region, is roughly twice the size of Texas, and has a similar population to the state, meaning Peru is generally quite low in terms of population density.
 With parts of the country in the Andes and another region covered by the Amazon forest, this is not necessarily a surprise.

 Around twice the size of California, Venezuela is a country that has a long Caribbean coastline, as well as being home to a portion of the Amazon in the south of the country, and a part of the Andes range.
-The capital city, Caracas, has just over two million residents, and an economy based largely on oil production.
+The capital city, Caracas, has just over two million residents and an economy mainly based on oil production.

 Having once been a key part of the Inca Empire, Ecuador is a small country with a Pacific coastline that is becoming more popular in terms of international tourism.
 It is the most densely populated country on the continent, and because the Galapagos Islands are an Ecuadorean territory, it is considered to be a megadiverse country in terms of its natural species.